 Who determines what services are provided for students with disabilities?

-Individual Education Program (IEP) teams consider service delivery options based on the needs of each student.
-Teams may consider regular, resource or separate settings which are available at every school for students participating in the North Carolina Standard Course of Study.
-Teams may also consider self-contained classes for students with significant behavioral challenges or student with significant cognitive disabilities who participate in the North Carolina Extended Content Standards.
+Individual Education Plan (IEP) teams consider service delivery options based on the needs of each student.
+Teams may consider regular, resource, or separate settings which are available at every school for students participating in the North Carolina Standard Course of Study.
+Teams may also consider self-contained classes for students with significant behavioral challenges or students with significant intellectual disabilities who participate in the North Carolina Extended Content Standards.

 Where are services provided for students with disabilities?

-Whenever possible, students are served in schools within their home attendance area with support from special education personnel and related service providers.
-For those students who must have a specialized setting or more intensive services in order to benefit from their special education, programs are clustered geographically but continue to be based on school campuses that house age-appropriate peers.
+Special education is designed to be a continuum of services that support student's acquisition of skills within the regular or adapted curriculum.
+Whenever possible, students are served in schools within their home district with support from special education personnel and related service providers.
+For those students who require a specialized setting or more intensive services in order to benefit from their special education, classes are based on school campuses that house age-appropriate peers.

 Eligibility for Special Services

 The Public Schools of North Carolina, Exceptional Children Division provides local units with detailed procedures for the delivery of special education services.
-These rules and regulations are detailed in Policies Governing Services For Children With Disabilities, Department of Public Instruction.
+These rules and regulations are detailed in Policies Governing Services for Students with Disabilities